Reviews You Can Rely On

 Downhill Performance

-So how do these budget mountain bikes perform on the descents, you ask?
+So, how do these budget mountain bikes perform on the descents?
 All of the bikes in this review will get you down the majority of downhills you'll encounter on everyday mountain bike rides, and a few of them will do it more comfortably and easily than the others.
 The downhill performance of these bikes is affected by their suspension, geometry, and components, and they are all a little different than the next.
 A few of these bikes proved to be far more capable on the descents than we expected.

 The two Editor's Choice bikes, the Norco Fluid FS and Ibis Ripmo AF, blew our minds in this metric.
 Their progressive geometry and killer suspension kinematics, paired with long dropper posts, really unlocked the shred.
-This Norco's 130mm travel was comfortable, versatile and loved to party.
+This Norco's 130mm travel was comfortable, versatile, and loved to party.
 The Ibis absolutely slayed the trail when pointed downhill; you won't find a more capable bike at this price point.
-Both bikes have relatively slack geometry providing confidence on steeper trails.
+Both bikes have relatively slack geometry, which provides confidence on steeper trails.
 Simply put, these bikes could be ridden significantly harder than the rest of the “budget” bikes in our review.

 The Canyon Neuron and Trek Roscoe 7 have more conservative geometry that provides a quick and agile ride but doesn't inspire confidence in the steeper terrain.
 These bikes were more eager to change directions and less apt to muscle through the tough technical terrain.